NgoQuocBao1010/Blood-Bank/admin-page/README.md

     npm run start-admin
     ```

-1. If everything is successfull, Go to http://localhost:3000/ **(make sure no service is run on the port 3000)**
+1. If everything is installed successfully, Go to http://localhost:3000/ **(make sure no service is run on the port 3000)**